-Abstract photography, and abstract macro photography, refers to an image that has no obvious connection to the real world of solid, easily recognised objects.
+Abstract macro photography refers to an image that has no obvious connection to the real world of solid, easily recognized objects.

 Occasionally, you’ll hear the term ‘abstract‘ applied to a photo that’s turned out very badly.
 But for the most part, photographers deliberately shoot abstracts.

-You can, of course, create an abstract image entirely on your computer in creative applications such as Photoshop.
-But starting from a blank canvas can sometimes be difficult unless you receive a spark of inspiration.
+You can, of course, create an abstract image entirely on your computer.
+All you need for this is a creative software like Photoshop.
+But starting from a blank canvas can be difficult unless you receive a spark of inspiration.

 Most people are not in the habit of closely examining objects with a magnifying glass.
-Therefore, up close photographs of everyday objects can easily form the basis for some interesting abstract compositions.
+Therefore, close-up photographs of everyday objects can easily create interesting abstract compositions.

-The trick is to get close enough to the subject to make its image on the sensor big enough to be useful.
+The trick is to get close enough to the subject.
+Make its image on the sensor big enough to be useful.

-If you try to move in close to a small subject using a standard lens, you’ll find that as you get closer, you’ll reach a point where you’re no longer able to focus on the subject.
+Let’s say you try to move in close to a small subject using a standard lens.
+You’ll find that as you get closer, you’ll reach a point where you’re no longer able to focus on the subject.

-If you want a sharply focused image as the basis of your abstract composition, this would normally present you with a problem.
+If you want a sharply focused image as the basis of your abstract composition, this would be a problem.

-Since we’re talking about abstract images, it’s worth trying to photograph some colourful objects up-close without worrying about the lack of focus.
+Except, this time, we are trying to create abstract results.
+So it’s worth trying to photograph some objects up-close without worrying about the lack of focus.

-This can generate some abstract images whose nebulous forms emphasise the subject’s colours.
+This can generate some abstract images whose nebulous forms emphasize the subject’s colors.

-Remember to set your lens to manual focus as your camera might otherwise refuse to take the photo on account of it being unable to achieve focus.
+Remember to set your lens to manual focus.
+Your camera might otherwise refuse to take the photo on account of it being unable to achieve focus.

-To see both colour and texture, you will need to be able to focus with the camera much closer to the subject than the normal minimum focusing distance and there are several ways to do this.
+To see both color and texture, you will need to be able to reach much closer to the subject.
+This is closer than the normal minimum focusing distance.
+But don’t worry, there are several ways to do this.

-Some of the techniques are outlined in this article, on the difference between macro, micro, and close-up photography.
+Some techniques are outlined in our article on macro, micro, and close-up photography.

 At about the same distance, the intricate form of its crystalline structure can be fully appreciated.

-The photo above is an image of the chemical element Bismuth – a heavy metal with a low melting point.
-It can easily be crystallised to produce some fascinating terraces of iridescent colour.
+The photo above is an image of the chemical element bismuth.
+It’s a heavy metal with a low melting point.
+Bismuth can easily be crystallized to produce some fascinating terraces of iridescent color.

 Bismuth crystals are easy to photograph as they are quite large.
 This sample is, in reality, about one inch across.
 You don’t need a high magnification or a complicated lighting setup.